zalando/zalando.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 _Go over all the following points, and put an `x` in all the boxes that apply:_
 - [ ] My change requires a change to the documentation & I have updated it accordingly.
-- [ ] My change requires updating the monitoring dashboard & I have updated it accordingly.

 ## Screenshots/Videos (OPTIONAL)